astiage-1/portfolio/README.md

 - Cloud and hybrid architectures (Azure and AWS) – design and implementation of scalable, resilient, and cost-optimized cloud solutions.
 - Distributed systems and microservices architectures – end-to-end system decomposition, orchestration, and runtime integration.
 - API-driven integration patterns for enterprise systems – RESTful APIs, microservices communication, and enterprise service integration.
-- Architecture governance, standards, and design documentation – including conceptual, logical, and physical views aligned with best practices.
+- Architecture governance, standards, and design documentation – including conceptual, executive logical, and physical views aligned with best practices.
 - Data governance and Master Data Management (including master/reference data, metadata design, and gold-layer architecture) – ensuring data quality, consistency, and compliance across systems, from ingestion and curation in Delta Lake to structured star-schema dimension tables for analytics and ML pipelines.
 - Data pipelines, ETL, and feature engineering – design of batch and streaming ETL pipelines, feeding curated and validated data to analytics and ML pipelines, covering /staging, /raw, /validated, and /curated zones.
 - Data lake and data warehouse architectures – star-schema modeling, SQL and NoSQL integration, and structured storage for analytics, reporting, and ML feature consumption.